xyzsam/mallacc/README.md

 [run_profiles.py](scripts/sim_runs/run_profiles.py).
 You will need to replace some hard-coded path names to suit your system and environment.

-The simulations are sowewhat computationally expensive -- the full runs in `run_profiles.py` took ~2 days on our 200-core compute cluster.
+The simulations are somewhat computationally expensive -- the full runs in `run_profiles.py` took ~2 days on our 200-core compute cluster.